named-data/.github/CONTRIBUTING.md

 -  **How** to reply.
 To reply to a comment, click on the comment in the Gerrit interface, type your reply, and then press save.
-After replying, you **must remember** to go to the main patch set change screen, and press `Reply...`.
-Your comments will be shown as drafts, and you must click `Post` to make them visible to others.
+After replying, you **must remember** to go to the main patch set change screen, and press `Reply`.
+Your comments will be shown as drafts, and you must click `Send` to make them visible to others.

 ### Jenkins ###